dennis-menge/OxyTweaker/README.md

 - Disable OP drivers pop-on on windows
 - A bit faster animations
 - More volume steps for media volume & in-call volume - i don't like the jump between two last steps on default value
-- Enabled in-call voice record by default (Must be used with stock OOS dialer)
 - Some build.prop tweaks (you can check /common/system.prop for more info)

 ## Important